automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Camarasaurus.md

 # Camarasaurus
-## Description: The most common sauropod of Jurassic North America.
+## The most common sauropod of Jurassic North America.